 The MA examinations consist of four questions, two in a take-home written examination and two in an oral examination.
-The student can also choose to write a thesis covering two areas in place of the written examination

-(see more info below).
+The student can also choose to write a thesis covering at least one distribution requirement in place of the written examination (see more info below).
 The student chooses four questions from the five areas listed below (note that these are the same areas as the distribution requirements for courses above).
 The selection of questions for the oral examination must be from different sections than those chosen for the written examination, or thesis (if applicable).